-The evolution of testing for urinary tract infections continues, with mixed results.
+The evolution of UTI testing continues, with mixed results.
 There are currently three types of tests available.

 I. Dipstick Tests Which Identify If UTI Bacteria Are Present